A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: The alternating run algorithm

-\paragraph*{Part~1: Matching functions.} We introduce the concept of matching functions.
-These are functions from $[\run(P)]$, i.e. runs in $P$, to sequences of adjacent runs in $T$.
-For a given matching function $F$ the search space in $T$ is restricted to matchings where an element $i$ contained in the $j$-th run in $P$ is matched to an element in $F(j)$.
-Two adjacent runs in $P$ are mapped to sequences of runs that overlap with exactly one run.
+\begin{definition} A \emph{matching function} $F$ maps an element of $[\run(P)]$ to a sub\-se\-quence of $T$.
+It has to satisfy the following properties for all $i \in [\run(P)]$. \begin{enumerate}[label=(P\arabic*)] \item $F(i)$ is a contiguous subsequence of $T$. \item If the $i$-th run in $P$ is a run up (down), $F(i)$ starts with an element following a valley (peak) or the first element in $T$ and ends with a valley (peak) or the last element in $T$. \item $F(1)$ starts with the first and $F(\run(P))$ ends with the last element in $T$. \item $F(i)$ and $F(i+1)$ have one run in common: $F(i+1)$ starts with the leftmost element in the last run in $F(i)$. \end{enumerate} \end{definition}

+Property (P2) implies that every run up is matched into an M-shaped sequence of runs of the form up--down--up--...--up--down (if the run up is the first or the last run in $P$ the sequence might start or end differently) and every run down is matched into a W-shaped sequence of runs of the form down--up--down--...--down--up (again, if the run down is the first or the last run in $P$, the sequence might start or end differently).
+These M- and W-shaped sequences are sketched in Figure~\ref{fig:ex_Fsketch}.

+Property (P4) implies that two adjacent runs in $P$ are mapped to sequences of runs that overlap with exactly one run, as is also sketched in Figure~\ref{fig:ex_Fsketch}.
 This overlap is necessary since elements in different runs in $P$ may be matched to elements in the same run in $T$.
 More precisely, valleys and peaks in $P$ might be matched to the same run in $T$ as their successors (see the following example).

-\begin{Ex} In Figure \ref{img:ex_F} $P_{\mathit{ex}}$ (left-hand side) and $T_{\mathit{ex}}$ (right-hand side) are depicted together with a matching function $F$.
+\begin{example} In Figure \ref{fig:ex_F}, $P_{\mathit{ex}}$ (left-hand side) and $T_{\mathit{ex}}$ (right-hand side) are depicted together with a matching function $F$.
 A matching compatible with $F$ is given by $4\,6\,2\,9$.
 We can see that the elements $6$ and $2$ lie in the same run in $T_{\mathit{ex}}$ even though $3$ (a peak) and $1$ (its successor) lie in different runs in $P_{\mathit{ex}}$.